Safran: Safran Group

 In July 2023, Safran agreed to acquire Raytheon subsidiary Collins Aerospace's actuation and flight controls business unit in an all-cash deal worth $1.8 billion.
 However, the Italian government used its Golden Share in Microtecnica to veto the sale in the belief it would give Safran the commercial ability to sabotage Eurofighter components production.
-RTX is legally challenging the use of the veto.
+RTX legally challenged the use of the veto.
+The deal eventually successfully closed in July 2025.
+The transaction is expected to yield about $50m in annual pre-tax run-rate cost synergies by 2028 for Safran.

 In September 2024, Safran acquired Preligens, a company that specialises in artificial intelligence for aerospace and defense, for $243.3 million and announced it would become a part of the Safran Electronics & Defense business area.

 As of June 2025, Safran Aircraft Engines and Safran Electricals & Power operate facilities in Hyderabad in India to manufacture rotating turbine seals for the LEAP engine and electrical harnesses for the LEAP engine, Rafale jets, Falcon 10X and FADEC, respectively.
 Additionally, Safran plans to establish a new subsidiary — Safran Aircraft Engine Services India — in Hyderabad for maintenance and overhaul of Rafale's Snecma M88 engines of the Indian Air Force fleet by 2026-end.
 The project is expected to generate 150 jobs by inauguration and eventually an additional 750 jobs.

+Safran is expected to establish an assembly line in M88 engine in India to support the 144 Rafale acquisition of the Indian Air Force.

+In May 2026, Safran Electronics & Defense and Baykar signed a strategic partnership agreement covering the development of integrated unmanned aerial systems, advanced navigation technologies, and smart weapon systems.
+The agreement includes the integration of Safran’s Euroflir electro-optical systems onto Bayraktar TB2 platforms.
+The partnership combines Safran’s expertise in optronic sensors and navigation with Baykar’s experience in UAV development and operations.